 - In What's New, Scooby-Doo? the guest stars are chased by an invisible madman and slowly proven that each suspect has an alibi Velma concludes that the "Scooby-Doo" Hoax was a group effort by the suspects, using a technology they were developing for the government.

 - Also in "Mystery of the Samurai Sword", the Scooby-Doo Rule that "the first fully named character did it" is both played straight and subverted - ALL the named characters are in on the plot.

-- In the My Little Pony: Friendship is Magic episode MMMystery on the Friendship Express, the Marzipan Mascarpone Meringue Madness was partially eaten by Rainbow Dash, Fluttershy, Applejack, and Rarity.
-The other bakers also ate each others desserts.
+- In the My Little Pony: Friendship Is Magic episode MMMystery on the Friendship Express, the Marzipan Mascarpone Meringue Madness was partially eaten by Rainbow Dash, Fluttershy, and Rarity.
+The other bakers also ate each others' desserts.

 - In Batman: Mystery of the Batwoman, all three suspects are Batwoman.

 - Beware the Batman episode "Games" had Humpty Dumpty kidnap five people (Batman, Katana, James Gordon, Tobias Whale, and Marion Grange) and had them participate in sadistic games, while they figured out who was the culprit that "ended" an innocent man's life, and who Humpty is trying to avenge.
 It turns out the man's life was "ended" by having him be framed and jailed for a crime he didn't commit, and that everyone involved had a hand in his framing and arrest, even though only Whale committed the actual crime while the others were not aware of his innocence.
 Batman argues that Humpty is the sixth culprit as well, since he knew about the man's innocence, but didn't speak up to save him from prison.